One Stop will be closed for a staff meeting on Friday, July 19, from 8:00 AM – 10:30 AM.

 Find out all the details about how to complete your FAFSA at Filling Out the FAFSA.

-When you complete your FAFSA you’ll receive a FAFSA Submission Summary (FSS), which is referred to as a Student Aid Report (SAR) for the 2023-2024 academic year.
-You’ll probably have questions about what it means and what is next, so visit Next Steps to learn more.
+Once your FAFSA is submitted and process by the Department of Education you’ll receive a FAFSA Submission Summary (FSS), which was referred to as a Student Aid Report (SAR) for the 2023-2024 academic year.
+You’ll probably have questions about what it means so feel free to check here for more information.

 Top 10 Helpful Tips When Filing a FAFSA